-College operates a post office substation.
+The College operates a post office substation.
 The mailroom handles the distribution of residents' mail.

 The College will assign each resident a mailbox in each Residence Halls.
+If mail is found that is not addressed to the student, that student should be bringing the mail to the RA office.
 Large packages must be picked up at the mail room located in the Campus Center next to the library and opposite the main Office of Residential Life.

 Your mailing address is:

 PERSONAL MAIL including the US Postal Services

-Name:

-Res Hall Name:
+Name: Res Hall Name: Mailbox #:

-Mailbox #:

 SUNY College @ Old Westbury

 PO BOX: 410

 Old Westbury, NY 11568-0410

-DELIVERY SERVICES except the US S Postal Services IE: UPS, DHL, FEDEX, ETC
+DELIVERY SERVICES except the US Postal Services IE: UPS, DHL, FEDEX, ETC

 Name:

 Res Hall Name:

 Mailbox #:

 SUNY College @ Old Westbury

 223 Storehill Rd

 Old Westbury, NY 11568-0410